 6 of 13

-Talia and Sean took a walk together before the ceremony in the gardens of the Grand Hotel Timeo, to take some formal photos.
-"We just wanted to take these moments before the ceremony, so that afterwards we could relax and enjoy," says Sean.
+The couple took a walk together before the ceremony in the gardens of the Grand Hotel Timeo, to take some formal photos.
+"We just wanted to take these moments before the ceremony, so that afterwards we could relax and enjoy," says the groom.

 7 of 13